raidionics/Raidionics-Slicer/README.md

 * Download and install Docker (see [below](https://github.com/raidionics/Raidionics-Slicer#docker-setup--)).
   The necessary _Raidionics_ Docker image should be collected automatically when downloading a model for the first time.
   Please do the following if it did not happen correctly:
-     > docker pull dbouget/raidionics-rads:v1.1-py38-cpu
+     > docker pull dbouget/raidionics-rads:v1.3-py39-cpu

 * Load the plugin into 3D Slicer:
 	∘ All Modules > Extension Wizard.
 	∘ Developer Tools > Extension Wizard.
-	∘ Select Extension > point to the first Raidionics subfolder (inside Raidionics-Slicer) and add it to the path (tick the small box at the bottom).
+	∘ Select Extension > select your local Raidionics-Slicer folder and add it to the path (tick the small box at the bottom).

 * :warning: Restarting 3D Slicer to setup Python environment might be necessary on some occasions.